wouterds/rpi-nginx/README.md

 # Nginx Docker image for Raspberry Pi

 A basic Nginx image that's compatible with Raspberry Pi.
 Automated builds are pushed whenever a new version of Nginx becomes available.
+All versions have http & https support, since version `1.9.15` there's also http2 support.
+Legacy build support up to `1.6.3` (April 2015).

 ### Supported tags and respective `Dockerfile` links